 Then click Delivery in the progress header.

 - Select the radio button for Send Now, then click Review & Send in the

 The platform and display type are dynamically updated in the dropdown menu

 above.
 You can also select a preview directly from the dropdown menu.

-- Click the Send button at the bottom of the window.
+- Click the Send Message button at the bottom of the window.

 If all has been configured correctly, you just sent your first push notification!
-Because the message was sent to Test Devices, you should see the push notification appear on the mobile device(s) defined in your Test Group.
-If this is not the case, review adding your Channel ID to Test Devices and reattempt the tutorial.
+Because the message was sent to Test Users, you should see the push notification appear on the mobile device(s) defined in your Test Group.
+If this is not the case, review adding your Channel ID to a Test Group and reattempt the tutorial.